troyleft. - Submerged

 Out of the blue, my brother said he hooked me up with a recording gig by mentioning me to one of his co-workers named Jake.
 Sure enough, Jake emailed me, explaining his vision for his debut project and asked me to help him record it.
 At this point, I had been recording and producing for people a little over half a decade by this point, but I had never once before worked with someone remotely.
 He sent over a demo of himself singing and playing guitar, and that was all that I needed.
 After listening to it a few times, I realized this was clearly a guitar-driven project, something between hard-rock and alt-rock.
 I got so excited, and immediately starting charting everything out and laying down tracks.
 Each song ended up with at least six electric guitar tracks, for a really aggressive, thick sound.
 I'd say it took maybe an hour per part, and we ended up doing six songs, so you do the math.
 With guitar in place, I moved to laying down the rhythm.
 Since there wasn't a budget to track drums in a studio, I resorted to programming drums; it forced me to imagine what the part should sound like before laying it down, but I would never try to program drums for this kind of music, ever again.
 The bass followed the chords for the most part, although there were some moments where it had a counter groove; those parts were recorded straight into the interface, DI-style, on five-string active bass.

 Those three sets of instruments made up the bulk of the music, but sometimes the song required a couple extra instruments.
 Acoustic guitar was, by far, the hardest instrument to get right due to apartment living.
 The electric instruments are nice because you can just plug everything in, no mics required, but you can't really do that with an acoustic guitar.
 As tracks got parts added, they got uploaded to the cloud so we could both mull over the arrangements.
 Eventually, Jake asked me to write a guitar solo for each track.
 Over the years, I've guest solo-ed on a bunch of projects and as a result, I have my own process: jamming.
 I just record myself noodling over the track for a while and splice melodies out of different takes together to create the narrative.
-With the narrative nailed down, I re-record the entire spliced solo and call it a day.
+With the narrative nailed down, I re-recorded the entire spliced solo and called it a day.

 Back home